 Is backcountry skiing or snowboarding on your list of things to do?
 Not sure how to start or make the transition from inbounds?
 Read on for some questions to ask yourself as well as tips to get started.

-Note: I feel it’s prudent to disclose that although I have several years of solid, inbound snowboarding experience on blue and diamond runs, I took a 4-year break and when I bought my backcountry splitboard during the 2015 winter season I was super rusty with my skills.
+Note: I feel it’s prudent to disclose that although I have several years of solid, inbound snowboarding experience on blue and diamond runs, I took a 4-year break, then bought my splitboard during the 2015 winter season.
 I’m still getting proficient but I’ve learned a lot (both good and bad!) in a short amount of time that I think can help others who are considering backcountry or who are new to the sport.

 1. Am I ready for the backcountry?

 There is no shortcut getting to the backcountry.
 You don’t need to be a “huck off big mountains” Red Bull-sponsored skier who shreds the biggest and most challenging terrain, but you do need to have strong skills.

 At the very minimum, to have a safe and fun experience, you should be confident on blue and diamond runs.
 More importantly, you should be comfortable riding all kinds of terrain (think moguls, crusties, deep powder, etc).
 If you’re not, you need to beef up your skills.

 I thought I could jump straight into the backcountry after a several year snowboarding break and I fully admit that my first winter was a disaster!
 If you’re not a capable, confident skier or snowboarder, you’ll quickly be in over your head and way more frustrated than you need to be!

 Exercise some patience and improve your inbound skills first.
 Trust me, the transition will be safer and a lot more enjoyable!

 If you think you’re ready, the next question is…